budimanjojo/dotfiles-installer/README.md

 This script will install [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and add these plugins:
 - [Powerlevel10K](https://github.com/romkatv/powerlevel10k) as the theme
 - [Zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) for the fish like autosuggestions
+- [Zsh-autosuggestions](https://github.com/zsh-users/zsh-syntax-highlighting) for the fish like syntax highlighting

 **Vim**
 This script will install [Vim-plug](https://github.com/junegunn/vim-plug) and add these plugins: